KodeMunkie/atomictext/README.md

 # Atomic Text
-Quick and dirty tool to scroll messages on an M5Stack Atom.
+Quick and dirty tool to scroll messages posted over HTTP on an M5Stack Atom.

 ![](atomictext.jpg)